 What to Look For in A Feeder

-When shopping for any feeder, look at the port holes and make sure they are large enough so the seed won’t get jammed.
-(Many mixes with soft “fruit” tend to gum up the ports, and cause rot.)
-Some are made just for nyger or thistle seed, and the ports are tiny.
-Perches should be sturdy plastic, resin-coated metal or wood.
-Bare metal perches can freeze and get slippery in sleet.
-The design should be easy to fill and come apart without much effort for cleaning.
+When shopping for any feeder, look at the port holes and make sure they are large enough so the contents won’t easily jam.
+(Many mixes containing “fruit” often gum up the ports and also rot in wet weather.)
+Some feeders are made just for nyger (niger) or thistle seed, and those ports are tiny!
+Perches should be made of sturdy plastic, resin-coated metal or wood.
+Keep in mind that bare metal perches can freeze and turn slippery in sleet, discouraging the birds.
+Whatever style you choose, the design should be easy to fill and come apart for cleaning.

-TIP: To easily fill feeders with narrow necks, fashion a homemade scoop from a sturdy recycled plastic jug, such as a container used for windshield washer fluid.
-Use the mouth as a funnel and the cut-away bottom as a scoop.
+TIP: To more easily fill feeders with narrow necks, you can fashion a homemade scoop from a sturdy recycled plastic container, such as a jug used for windshield washer fluid.
+Use the mouth as a funnel and the cut-away bottom (with the cap on) as a scoop.
 I’ve had this one for many years.
 The plastic stays flexible in cold weather and it’s comfortable to handle without gloves.
+You can simply squeeze the scoop mouth narrower to accommodate a variety of openings.

 Plastic feeders are cute and economical, but they can blow away, break easily and don’t hold a lot.
 I like them for offering small amounts of special foods like mealworms, so I tend to put them out only when deep snow is on the ground or it’s brutally cold.
 Otherwise I hate the constant attention they require.
 But that’s just me; use whatever style you like as long as you keep it filled.

-TIP: Bluebirds will come to a feeder for mealworms, but rarely for seeds.
-They need berries and insects; same for thrushes.
+TIP: Bluebirds will come to a feeder for mealworms, but rarely just for seed unless it’s soft and unhulled.
+They prefer berries, peanut meal or insects; same for thrushes.
 If you see bluebirds or thrushes nearby, scatter a few mealworms on the ground under the feeder first, to help them discover it.

 Troubleshooting

 Two years ago on impulse, I purchased an attractive “birch log” hanging style feeder, only to discover the birds wanted no part of it.
 It hung for days with no action.
-I soon realized the metal perches were too short and slippery for even small birds.
-The shiny aluminum port guards flashed like a mirror in the sun, scaring the birds as well.
+I soon realized the metal perches were too short and slippery for even the small birds.
+The shiny aluminum port guards caught the sun and flashed like a mirror, scaring the birds as well.

 If you’ve got a feeder with very few customers, think hard about why.
 It could be as simple as too bright a color.
 Or the seed could be caked inside, and spoiled.
 That’s often the case after a bad storm.